darshna22/Java-Basics/README.md

 4. Polymorphism
 5. Abstraction
 6. Encapsulation
+__1. Object:__ An object is an instance of a class. which has properties and behavious.
+__2. Class:__ A class is a template or blueprint from which objects are created.
+So, an object is the instance(result) of a class.

 __3. Inheritance:__ A class that is derived from another class is called a subclass (also a derived class, extended class, or child class).
 The class from which the subclass is derived is called a superclass (also a base class or a parent class).